-Discussion: To summarize, the characterization and calculation of multisite entanglement in large spin lattices is a conceptually and computationally difficult task.
-To overcome this difficulty, we introduce a recursion technique, the density matrix recursion method, to investigate the multipartite entanglement of large superposed state consisting of dimer coverings of a quantum spin-1/2 states, for ladder and square lattices.
+To summarize, the characterization and calculation of multisite entanglement in large spin lattices is a conceptually and computationally difficult task.
+In this work, we investigate multipartite entanglement of large superposed state consisting of dimer coverings of a quantum spin-1/2 states, for ladder and square lattices.
 We show that the multisite entanglement distinguishes between even and odd ladders which scale differently with size.
-Extending the analysis to square 2D lattices, we observe, using finite-size scaling that infinite size lattices are finitely
+Extending the analysis to square 2D lattices, we observe, using finite-size scaling that infinite size lattices are finitely multisite entangled.

-multisite entangled.
 Hence, at the infinite limit both odd and even ladders converge to the square 2D limit.

+Genuine multisite entanglement is potentially a basic ingredient in building large-scale quantum computers and also in implementation of multiparty quantum communication.
 The method presented can be a useful tool if such highly superposed systems are considered for performing quantum tasks.
-Specifically, the iterative method can be employed to derive reduced density matrices that will in turn be fruitful in the calculation of nearest-neighbor bipartite entanglement as well as that of other two-point correlation functions over and above the multisite properties that are calculated in our work.
+Specifically, the iterative method can be employed to derive reduced density matrices that will in turn be fruitful in the calculation of nearest-neighbor bipartite entanglement as well as that of other two-point correlation functions over and above the multisite properties that are calculated in our works.